Travel.State.Gov > International Travel > Country Information > Morocco International Travel Information

 Citizenship: The Government of Morocco considers all persons born to Moroccan fathers to be Moroccan citizens.
 In addition to being subject to all U.S. laws, U.S. citizens who also possess the nationality of Morocco may be subject to other laws that impose special obligations on citizens of Morocco.
 Recently, Morocco has begun allowing Moroccan mothers of children born outside Morocco to petition for their children’s citizenship.
 For further information on that process, please contact the Embassy of Morocco in Washington, D.C., or the Moroccan Consulate General in New York.

-Residency Permits: In order to obtain a residence permit, travelers must present (among other requirements) a criminal record check.
+Residency Permits: In order to obtain a residence permit, travelers must present (among other requirements) a criminal history record check.
 This record check can only be obtained in the United States.
 The U.S. Consulate and Embassy are unable to take fingerprints to send for FBI record requests.
 For specific information, individuals seeking residency should visit their local police station.

 The following documents must accompany a residency renewal application: